 Nationwide offers the best motorcycle rates in Kansas, at $378 per year on average.
 That's 29% less than the average cost of motorcycle insurance in Kansas of $533 per year.

 Compare Motorcycle Quotes in Kansas

 Motorcycle insurance doesn't just fulfill a legal requirement — it also protects you as a rider and the bike in which you've invested time and money.
-We gathered more than 100 quotes from across the state to identify the top insurers to fit your needs.

 Best motorcycle insurance for most people: Nationwide